WELCOME TO MY

 Then, in 2024, at 40 years old, a diagnosis: A threshold autism spectrum disorder, with severely high masking.

-I did then what any white privileged neurotypical person would do - travel to a foreign country.
-I went to Portugal and Scotland through WorkAway to perform manual labor for landowners in exchange for room and (sometimes) board.
-I would work 6-8 hours a day (forestry and bricklaying in Portugal, groundskeeping in Scotland) and I had a free place to stay for as long as I could tolerate not earning any money.
-I did this for a few months across a few years.
-Maybe I needed the self-imposed "hardship" to "find myself"; maybe I just needed something to do.
+So I did in 2018 what I thought any white privileged neurotypical person would do: travel alone to a foreign country.
+I went to Portugal and Scotland and Canada through WorkAway to perform manual labor for landowners in exchange for room and (sometimes) board.
+I would work 6-8 hours a day (forestry and bricklaying in Portugal, groundskeeping in Scotland) and I had a free place to sleep for as long as I could tolerate not earning any money.
+I did this for a few months across a few years of homelessaddressless, unemployed drifting.
+Maybe I needed the self-imposed "hardship" to "find myself"; maybe I just needed something to do other than smoke weed and masturbate.
 All I know is that by the end of it I just wanted to go home, but I did not know where home was anymore.
 I had no place to be, nowhere I felt wanted.

 .